sebcsiz/BankingApplication/README.md

 ## User Stories
 As a user, I want to be able to be able to create multiple bank accounts

+As an admin, I want to be able to view all created accounts

 As a user, I want to be able to have my account be password/pin protected

 As a user, I want to be able to deposit and withdraw money from my account